 There are many threats to maritime security, such as pollution, natural disasters, irregular migration and illicit trafficking, piracy, smuggling and armed conflicts.

 Maritime security challenges are often transnational, and cannot be met by any one country alone.
-It is only by working together that the international community can respond to these global challenges and improve the safety and security of our oceans.
+It is only by working together that the international community can respond to these global challenges and improve the safety and security of the ocean.
 Global maritime security is closely related to international governance.
 Common rules and frameworks and joint enforcement of these rules are crucial.
 The United Nations Convention on the Law of the Sea sets out the legal framework for all ocean-related activities and is thus a vital instrument for ensuring peace, security, cooperation and friendly relations between nations.
 We also need to invest in managing risks, building capacity and expanding our understanding of these issues through research and innovation.

 The Our Ocean conference is seeking to secure commitments from industry, international organisations, national and local authorities, research institutions and civil society to address these important maritime security issues.